ABOUT OPEN DESIGN COURSE

+The course is coordinated by a core team of people coming from the design and autonomous arts departments of our faculty but not only.
 Every year alumni of the ODC project are added to the teaching team.
-Additionally, lecturers and collectives are invited to be part of the team: such as designers, artists, activists, scientists, crafts(wo)men…
+Teachers of the faculty are invited as guests during the course, preparing also some common classes between ODC participants and students of KASK.
+Additional, external to the school, lecturers and collectives are invited to be part of the team: such as designers, artists, activists, scientists, crafts(wo)men…

 Samer Alagha